-Jumana is currently a Research Associate in the Visual Experience Lab, working with Dr. Fiona McNab and Professor Kimron Shapiro.
-Specifically, she is investigating visual WM, and attention, using behavioural and fMRI techniques.
+Jumana is currently a Research Associate in the Visual Experience Lab, working with Dr Fiona McNab and Professor Kimron Shapiro.
+Specifically, she is investigating visual working memory (WM), and attention, using behavioural and fMRI techniques.
 Jumana is examining these processes in healthy younger and older adults.

 BSc in Psychology with Clinical Psychology